Living in Greene County

-Some of these opportunities include the YMCA, health clubs, golf courses (public: one 27-hole and four 18-hole; and private: one 18-hole), tennis courts, bicycle paths, bowling, skating, Great Smoky Mountains National Park, Cherokee National Forest, Appalachian Trail, Nolichuckey Nature Trail, hiking club, lakes, boating, skiing (snow and water), fishing (trout and other), rafting, hunting, horseback trails, camping and swimming pools (four public; three private).
+Some of these opportunities include the YMCA, health clubs, golf courses, tennis courts, bicycle paths, bowling, Great Smoky Mountains National Park, Cherokee National Forest, Appalachian Trail, Nolichuckey Nature Trail, hiking club, lakes, boating, skiing (snow and water), fishing (trout and other), rafting, hunting, horseback trails, camping and swimming pools.

 Greeneville boasts an eclectic mix of artistic and cultural opportunities including the Niswonger Performing Arts Center, which is Greeneville’s venue for top-named talent performances ranging from The Nitty Gritty Dirt Band to The Moscow Boys Choir.
-Tusculum College is also a mecca of culture in the community, housing not only the Fine Arts Department and its crowd-pleasing theater productions, but also the Doak House Museum and the President Andrew Johnson Museum, which is one of 10 structures on the Tusculum campus listed on the National Register of Historic Places.
-Other cultural gems include the Nathanael Greene Museum, City Garage Car Museum, Greeneville Arts Council and the Greeneville Community Concert Association.
+Tusculum University is also a mecca of culture in the community, housing not only the Fine Arts Department and its crowd-pleasing theater productions, but also the Doak House Museum and the President Andrew Johnson Museum, which is one of 10 structures on the Tusculum campus listed on the National Register of Historic Places.
+Other cultural gems include the Greeneville Greene County History Museum, City Garage Car Museum, and the Greeneville Community Concert Association.

 Sports are also a big part of life in Greene County.
 All four county high schools have healthy sports programs and Greeneville High School’s football team has won the State Championship three times in the last four years.
-The Partnership hosts the Landair Ladies’ Classic each year, which attracts girls’ basketball teams from all over the country.
-On a college level, Tusculum College and East Tennessee State University offer a variety of sports for enjoyment, and the University of Tennessee with its award-winning sports programs is approximately one hour away. (photo courtesy of Greeneville Astros)
+The Partnership hosts the Andrew Johnson Bank Ladies’ Classic each year, which attracts girls’ basketball teams from all over the country.
+On a college level, Tusculum University and East Tennessee State University offer a variety of sports for enjoyment, and the University of Tennessee with its award-winning sports programs is approximately one hour away. (photo courtesy of Greeneville Astros)